- About Laurel Villa

 Some Historical Snippets

-The Ordnance Survey Memoirs of 1836 described the inhabitants of Magherafelt as follows: ‘though not decidedly prone to amusement, are very sociable and hospitable, very united in themselves and attentive to strangers.’
+The Ordnance Survey Memoirs of 1836 noted that the inhabitants of Magherafelt ‘though not decidedly prone to amusement, are very sociable and hospitable, very united in themselves and attentive to strangers.’
 The Memoirs also tell us that the Knipe Brothers from Magherafelt were the tallest twins in Ireland.
 Other writers have immortalised the town.
-The poet John Hewitt in the poem Ulster Names claims that ‘Magherafelt breeds the best of men I’ll not deny it – and there is a famous traditional ballad called Magherafelt May Fair (often quoted by Seamus Heaney) which records the famous hiring fair which took place in the town.
+The poet John Hewitt in the poem Ulster Names claims that ‘Magherafelt breeds the best of men I’ll not deny it – and there is a famous traditional ballad called Magherafelt May Fair (often quoted by Seamus Heaney) that relates to the famous hiring fair which took place in the town.

 Agnew’s Ice Cream Parlour is gone